Program Leader application materials will open on December 1, 2019 and close on February 7, 2020.

 - Assist with room checks and disbursement of money.

 To apply, complete the online electronic application and submit a resume and two recommendation forms, one of which should be completed by a faculty or staff member; the other may be from a personal reference (i.e former employer, neighbor; peers/family will not be accepted).
 Be sure to provide your cumulative GPA on your resume.

 Resume and reference forms may be emailed to email@example.com, or submitted to the Walker College of Business Dean’s Office (4th floor, Peacock Hall).
 Forms may also be faxed to 828-262-4049 or scanned and emailed to firstname.lastname@example.org.

-The application deadline is Friday, February 1, 2019.
+The application deadline for last program leader is Friday, February 7, 2020.
 All supplemental forms and information are due this date as well.
-Interivews are scheduled for Thursday and Friday, February 7th & 8th.
+Interviews will be scheduled individually for mid February.

 Thank you for your time and interest in the Martha Guy Summer Institute.